See that chocolate cookie in the picture? It was delicious!

-Our next loaf to sample was a German style rye.
+Our next loaf to sample was German-style rye.
 Again, it wasn’t made with 100 percent rye flour, but with much more than the first loaf.
-It was quite dense and had a sweet taste — good for sandwiches, strong flavored meats and smoked cheese I’m told.
+It was quite dense and had a sweet taste — good for sandwiches, strong-flavored meats and smoked cheese I’m told.

 If you’d like to try making something similar, Alison shared this recipe from a baker she met in Denmark.

 The final loaf of bread we sampled was 100 percent rye.
 It was a traditional, very dense and chewy German bread called vollkornbrot, which is German for whole wheat bread.
 Vollkornbrot is the foundation of the Scandinavian and German diet.